SNICK: 2011: SNICK on The '90s Are All That

-In 2011, TeenNick would begin airing 1990s era Nickelodeon shows starting at 12:00 AM Eastern Time under the banner The '90s Are All That.
-All That and Kenan & Kel are the most prominent and consistent SNICK shows to get reruns.
-It was announced that the week of December 26, 2011 up until New Year's Eve that TeenNick would air classic SNICK lineups from each year of the 1990s, with a special marathon airing New Year's Eve, all with classic SNICK and Nickelodeon bumpers from the 1990s.
+In July 2011, TeenNick begin airing 1990s era Nickelodeon shows starting at 12:00 am Eastern Time under the banner The '90s Are All That.
+SNICK programs that originally aired on the block's lineup were All That, Kenan & Kel, and Clarissa Explains It All.
+In December 2011, it was announced that the week of December 26, 2011, up until New Year's Eve that TeenNick would air classic SNICK lineups from each year of the 1990s, with a special marathon airing New Year's Eve, all with classic SNICK and Nickelodeon bumpers from the 1990s.

-On August 17, 2013, SNICK returned to The '90s Are All That, for its "SNICK-iversary", celebrating its 21st anniversary, reaching drinking age if it were a person.
+On August 17, 2013, SNICK returned to The '90s Are All That, for its "SNICK-iversary", celebrating its 21st anniversary, reaching the drinking age if it were a person.
 The original lineup was aired (Clarissa Explains It All, The Ren & Stimpy Show and Are You Afraid of the Dark?) with the exception of Roundhouse being replaced by All That.